Aktion-Sodis/nisaba-main/README.md

 ## 🙌 Contribute

 See our ["job" posts](https://cloud.collective-incubator.de/teams/aktion-sodis) for our volunteer collaboration!
-We will love it to have you around and to skyrocket our coolness coefficient to the moon 😎🚀
+We will love to have you around and skyrocket our coolness coefficient to the moon 😎🚀